 However, some substances move through the digestive tract more slowly than others, and a doctor may decide to administer activated charcoal beyond the typical 1-hour window.
 In this case, the person will receive a single dose.

 The right amount of activated charcoal depends on the amount of poison that the person has swallowed.
-The initial dose of charcoal may be 40 times the amount of the poison ingested.
+The initial dose of charcoal may be

 In some cases, the doctor may prescribe multiple doses of activated charcoal.
 This can help treat life threatening poisonings that result from ingesting: